infiniflow/ragflow/api/python_api_reference.md

 #### ids: `list[str]`

 The IDs of the chat assistants to delete.
 Defaults to `None`.
-If not specified, all chat assistants in the system will be deleted.
+If it is ot specified, all chat assistants in the system will be deleted.

 ### Returns